-- Don't rush eating. - Have soft foods in small mouthfuls and chew it well. - Drink a little during and after meals fizzy drinks are helpful. - Always eat sitting upright and try to stay upright for at least half an hour after eating. - Don't tackle large lumps of food cut them up small and chew well. - Spit out anything not chewed. - If you feel the stent is blocked, stop eating, drink a warm or fizzy drink and walk around. - If the blockage persists for more than 3 hours ring your GP or contact the hospital where you were treated. - Keep teeth and dentures in good order so that chewing is effective.
+- Don't rush while eating. - Have soft foods in small mouthfuls and chew it well. - Drink a little during and after meals fizzy drinks are helpful. - Always eat sitting upright and try to stay upright for at least half an hour after eating. - Spit out anything not chewed. - If you feel the stent is blocked, stop eating, drink a warm or fizzy drink and walk around. - If the blockage persists for more than 3 hours ring your GP or contact the hospital where you were treated. - Keep teeth and dentures in good order so that chewing is effective.